 I’m not a media expert at all.
-So there will be no answers here, just questions about where I might be confused about the future or where I might see an impact to my media thinking.
+So there will be no answers here, just questions about where I might be confused about the future or where I might see an impact on my media thinking.
 I come at everything through the lens of the Brand Leader.
-My questions are more about the impact on consumer behaviour and how the brand can win through media in the future.
+My questions are more about the impact on consumer behavior and how the brand can win through media in the future.
 If you’re a media expert, feel free to add solutions.
-At this point, I just have questions!
+When I wrote this back in 2012, I had many questions!

 1. Will people watch even more TV in the future?